wp-plugins/powr-paypal-button/readme.txt

 * Fully-customizable fonts, colors, sizing, and more.
 * Receive payments or donations to any PayPal account.
 * Set up recurring payments for subscriptions and memberships.
-* Easily add coupon codes, special discounts, sales, and more.
+* Add discounts by flat rate, percentage, or promo code.
+* Redirect shoppers to new page after payment.
 * Add shipping and handling, or tax to any purchase.
-* Support for multiple currencies available.
+* Support for 25+ currencies available.
+* View statistics for traffic and page views
 * Built-in support for text in any language.
 * Mobile responsive design looks great on any device.
 <br>
-= Upgrade ($2.99)/mo and: =
-* Eliminate all POWr logos and watermarks
-* Discount Options - add discounts on a Flat Rate, Percentage Rate, or via Promo Code.
-* Redirect After Payment - send your customers to a new page after payment.
-* Enable plugin analytics to measure visitors and page views
-* Receive premium POWr support
-* Support the development of other great plugins

 == Installation ==